 - Cold feet and arms

 Lymphatic stimulation is also very important for maintaining a healthy body and mind.
 The lymphatic system(7) barely gets a mention in most healthcare blogs and textbooks.

 Your lymphatic system includes several lymph nodes that are placed throughout various areas of the human body.
 These nodes act as little bunkers that store the weaponry needed to fight infections within the body.

 They are tucked away deep within the body or sometimes underneath the skin.
 The primary weapons these lymph nodes carry are known as lymphocytes.

 Massage gun therapy has the potential to stimulate these nodes which in turn may help circulate the lymphatic fluids to areas of the body where they are needed.

 Muscle Strength and Mass

 Anyone who works out, especially if you are into lifting weights, knows that if you want to increase muscle strength and mass you have to lift heavier, more often.

 However, pushing the envelope means you have to endure the aftermath.
 Usually painful aches within the muscles – we call this Delayed Onset Muscle Soreness or DOMS, which we will discuss later.
 Really gives the meaning to the “no pain no gain slogan”.

 But since you have your massage gun to take care of yourself after a heavy workout, there is far less reason to worry about the soreness(4,5).

 This means you can keep challenging yourself in the gym even more.
 This will typically result in more strength and bigger muscles.

-Obviously there are other important recovery factors such as diet and rest, but a massage gun is a huge plus.
+Obviously there are other important recovery factors such as diet and rest, but having a gym massage gun at your disposal is a huge plus.

 DOMS or delayed onset muscle soreness can be a real pain, and can rage on for up to three days after a heavy workout.
 Massage gun therapy can greatly reduce this pain and get you going again.